The Single Most Important Task in Your Job Search

 Firstly, let us consider the importance of the key requirements when crafting a new resume.
 All career advisors agree that one must have a very focused resume to get called for interview for one’s targeted job.
 So how do you focus a resume?

 To get called for an interview, the applicant or candidate needs to specifically demonstrate in their resume that they meet all or most of the selection criteria for the particular job.
-The selection criteria roughly equates to the main or ‘key’ requirements to perform in the job reasonably well.
+The selection criteria roughly equate to the main or ‘key’ requirements to perform in the job reasonably well.
 These ‘key’ requirements will be a mixture of skills, qualifications and experience.

 The task of identifying the ‘key’ requirements is easier for a publicly advertised position because the ad usually lists both the responsibilities of the job and the main requirements needed to do it well.
-However, it is wise to check that the advertised requirements is complete by doing some research – see below.
+However, it is wise to check that the advertised requirements are complete by doing some research – see below.

 When a position comes from the “hidden” job market – that is, through networking where candidates hear about the job through ‘word of mouth’, there usually isn’t a job description or person specification to go with it.
 In such cases, the job applicant has to do some research themselves.
 To start, search the internet for previous advertisements of the same or similar roles – what requirements were listed for these?
 Then talk to people who are already doing that job – or to their immediate supervisor.
 Ask for their opinion on what the key requirements for the job are.
 Thirdly, you could also search an occupational database such as O*Net (www.onetonline.org) that will provide data on the tasks, responsibilities and requirements for a huge range of jobs.

-The above research will uncover quite a lot of information and you will need to distill this down to a manageable number.
+The above research will uncover quite a lot of information and you will need to distil this down to a manageable number.
 As you need to demonstrate in your resume that you match the requirements of the job, you need to identify and determine just the 6 to 8 “key” requirements for the specific position.
 Print off this list and have it in front of you as you write your resume.
 The Summary or Profile and the Key Skills sections of your resume need to reflect these 6 to 8 “key” requirements.
 In wondering what to include and what to leave out – if something is relevant to the key requirements it should be included, if not, leave it out.
 In this way your resume will have greater impact as it is focused on showing that you meet the main requirements for the job.
 And because it does, you will be called for interview.

 As stated above, knowing the 6 to 8 “key” requirements for the position also guides your preparation for the interview.
 As you prepare answers to commonly asked questions, the answers should be focused on demonstrating how you meet the requirements.
-After all, from the interviewer’s perspective, the interview is about discovering if you can do the job and showing that you meet the requirements meets this objective.
+After all, from the interviewer’s perspective, the interview is about discovering if you can do the job, and showing that you meet the requirements meets this objective.

 Therefore, for these reasons, identifying the 6 to 8 “key” requirements for the job is the single most important task in the job search process.